kazo0/kazo0.github.io/docs/_posts/2024-02-13-toolkit-tuesday-drawerflyout.md

  </Page>
 ```

-Let's pause and take a look at what this looks like on another platform, maybe one with a different screen size like browser:
+Let's pause and take a look at what this looks like on another platform, maybe one with a different screen size like the browser:

 ![WASM page with LeftDrawerFlyoutPresenterStyle](/assets/images/drawerflyout/wasm-drawer-step-4.png)